Introduction

 Recipe 4: Blackstone Shrimp Fried Rice

-Return the eggs and shrimp to the griddle.
-Add the soy sauce and sesame oil, tossing everything together until well combined and heated through.
+Add **soy sauce** and **sesame oil**, tossing everything together until evenly coated and heated through.

 Pro tip: Day-old cold rice works best as fresh rice can become mushy.